HOW TO KEEP YOUR SUNGLASSES FOR A LIFE TIME.

 High-quality sunglasses will continue to look fantastic and protect you for decades if well cared for.
 Follow our top tips to keep your shades pristine:

-- Cleaning - The best way to clean your sunglasses and lenses is with the lens cleaning cloth provided with your frames and a liquid cleaner specifically designed for eyewear lenses.
-Disposable pre-moistened lens towelettes also work perfectly well and can be picked up at good opticians, optical retailers and bigger super-markets inexpensively.
+The best way to clean your sunglasses and lenses is with the lens cleaning cloth provided with your frames and a liquid cleaner specifically designed for eyewear lenses.
+Disposable pre-moistened lens towelettes also work perfectly well and can be picked up at all good opticians and bigger super-markets inexpensively.
 Never wipe your sunglasses with paper towels, handkerchiefs or random parts of your clothing!
 Doing this can grind dust, particles and fibres into your lenses and leave permanent scratches.

 ADJUSTING YOUR FRAMES.

 1. Determine which arm needs to be lowered or raised by resting your frames upside down on a flat surface or by checking in a mirror how they are sitting crooked on your face.

-2. Once you've worked out which way you need to adjust your frames, warm up the nose-bridge for about 60 seconds with a hair dryer.
+2. Once you've worked out which way you need to adjust your frames, warm up the nose-bridge for about 60 seconds with a hairdryer.

 3. Once the acetate or metal is warm and more malleable, gently twist the frames at the bridge until both arms sit flat on the level surface or straight on your face.
 Be sure not to overdo or force it initially - a little tweak goes a long way!
 Be sure to twist a little at a time until your frames are once again sitting perfectly for you.